ITA | ENG

 • Theft from third parties using your data or your internet connection as a conduit.

-What risks are incurred with their loss?
+What do you risk with their loss?

 This is the most delicate point on which it's important to insist so that everyone is educated about the real risks involved.